smolBlackCat/progress-tracker/CONTRIBUTING.md

     ```

 2. Use **msginit** to generate the new POT file.
 You may also use **msgmerge**
-to update existent translation files
+to update existent translation files.

     ```sh
     # This is an example of generating a Brazilian Portuguese POT file